Edison1999/AESCrpyto/README.txt

 ************ AES Program ************
 Created by:
+Liam Jialiang Guan 200280
-Liam Guan and Edison Lozano
+Edison Lozano

 This program implements the Advanced Encryption Standard (AES) algorithm for both encryption and decryption in Java.